AAwouters/curriculum-vitae/resume.md

 ## Profile
-Computer Science student with a passion for [RustLang](https://www.rust-lang.org/) and computer graphics.
+Computer Science graduate with a passion for [RustLang](https://www.rust-lang.org/) and computer graphics.

 ## Education